-With an 8.5ms rise time at 7′ tube length and 12ms rise time at 17′, this evoked response stimulator is ideally suited for use in fMRI, MEG, and PET environments.
+With an 9 ms rise time at 17′ tube length and 11ms rise time at 25′, this evoked response stimulator is ideally suited for use in fMRI, MEG, EEG, and PET environments.
 Each channel is equipped with TTL output ports which can synchronize to imaging systems.
 The dedicated TTL input can be used to start a sequence from another piece of hardware or software, or USB can be used in conjunction with other industry software and hardware to do event-based stimulus triggering.

 The Galileo™ has been designed with the researcher in mind.
 The software and hardware controls allow complete customization of pneumatic frequency, pulse trains and patterns, and wave height.
 The tuning feature allows you to read the waveform directly from one of the nodes (of your choice) and tweak the wave in the software.
-The software also includes modes for stratified random patterning and double blind sequencing, making it perfect for research studies.
+The software also includes counterbalanced and random modes, making it perfect for research studies.